lsst/LDM-493/_formats.rst

 Authors create new single page projects from a configurable template.
 Each single-page Sphinx project is maintained in individual Git repositories and configured to publish automatically to :ref:`LSST the Docs <platforms-ltd>`.

-Much of the design and logic for the format is centrally managed by the TechDocs team in separate Git repositories.
+Much of the design and logic for the format is centrally managed by the Documentation Engineer in separate Git repositories.
 This makes single-page Sphinx projects manageable and consistent in form and function.
 This technology stack is also shared with :ref:`multi-page Sphinx projects <formats-sphinx-guides>`, which are employed by :ref:`user guide <guides>` projects.